valhovey/blog/the_exception_butterfly.md

 getDescription :: IO (Maybe Text)

--- Author here is now nested Either getAuthor :: IO (Either ApiError Person)
+-- Author here is now nested Either
+-- Pretend BookError now includes an ApiError getAuthor :: IO (Either BookError Person)

-getBook :: IO (Either Book BookError) getBook = runExceptT $ do mTitle <- lift getTitle mDescription <- lift getDescription
+getBook :: IO (Either BookError Book) getBook = runExceptT $ do mTitle <- lift getTitle mDescription <- lift getDescription

   author <- ExceptT $ getAuthor

+  -- throwError uses MonadError to produce
-  case mTitle of
+  -- ExceptT (conceptually similar to Left) pure $ case mTitle of
-    Nothing -> Left NoTitle
+    Nothing -> throwError NoTitle
     Just title -> case mDescription of
-      Nothing -> NoDescription
+      Nothing -> throwError NoDescription
       Just description -> pure $ Book {..}
 {% endhighlight %}

 This is a toy example, but you can see things are starting to get unruly.
 In production code this can explode to a few hundred lines of nesting with sometimes up to four levels.
 How can we make this better?
 We can start by using `noteT` which is the transformer equivalent of `note` which we already encountered.
-There's a slight problem, though. `note` was pretty convenient in that it was a standalone method that upgraded a `Maybe` into an `Either`, but `noteT` _requires_ a `MaybeT` note an `IO (Maybe a)`.
+There's a slight problem, though. `note` was pretty convenient in that it was a standalone method that upgraded a `Maybe` into an `Either`, but `noteT` _requires_ a `MaybeT` not an `IO (Maybe a)`.
 It's a bit more awkward, but we can nest the `newtype` constructor and `noteT` to clean up our code:

 {% highlight Haskell %}
-getBook :: IO (Either Book BookError) getBook = runExceptT $ do mTitle <- noteT NoTitle $ MaybeT getTitle mDescription <- noteT NoDescription $ MaybeT getDescription
+getBook :: IO (Either BookError Book) getBook = runExceptT $ do mTitle <- noteT NoTitle $ MaybeT getTitle mDescription <- noteT NoDescription $ MaybeT getDescription